Rates at 30 Year Low

 The statistic that keeps getting repeated in the media is that there are $10 trillion worth of mortgages that could potentially benefit from a mortgage refinance, while the mortgage industry can only process $2 trillion per year.
 This means the process is very slow for many lenders, primarily institutional retail banks.

 Our Refinances Are Closing Quickly!

-However, C2 Financial is still closing most refinances in 30 – 45 days, with some of our lenders on fire and closing in three weeks or less!
+However, we are still closing most refinances in 30 – 45 days, with some of our lenders on fire and closing in three weeks or less!
 One of our primary lenders, who is offering 30 year fixed rates at the 3% APR and lower, requires us to close those loans with them in 22 days or less!

 Independent mortgage consultants like myself are working 16+ hour days, for over ten weeks straight now, to try and keep up with the historic level of demand.
 We are currently closing about half of the loan requests that came in an avalanche in late February/early March, which is creating more bandwidth for processing new loan requests.